The Many Faces of Omega-3s

 Most experts will say if there’s one supplement that should be part of your routine, it’s an omega-3 fatty acid.
 According to the experts at WebMD.com, omega-3 fatty acids may lower cholesterol levels, reducing the risk of heart disease, ease the joint pain and stiffness of rheumatoid arthritis, and help prevent depression while boosting the effects of antidepressants.

-Your body can’t make its own omega-3 fatty acids, so they have to come from dietary sources.
+Your body can’t make its own omega-3 fatty acids, so they must come from dietary sources.
 The American Heart Association recommends two servings of fish per week to meet dietary needs.

 A tale of two fish oils

-For every fish oil that is crafted with good health in mind, there are many others on the market that offer little by way of benefits – just a fishy burp to remind you that you took it.
+For every fish oil that is crafted with good health in mind, there are many others on the market that offer little by way of benefits.

-The majority of fish oil supplements harvest their oil from fish caught off the coast of South America, which is then shipped to refining facilities where it is processed – either with high temperatures or chemicals – in much the same way vegetable oil is crafted.
+Many fish oil suppliers harvest their oil from fish caught off the coast of South America, which is then shipped to refining facilities where it’s processed – either with high temperatures or chemicals – in much the same way vegetable oil is crafted.

-Our research showed that even though it is well established that much of the benefits from fish oil come from the DHA and EPA, there are essential components in natural fish oil which are lost when the oil goes through a concentration process to increase the levels of DHA and EPA.
+Our research showed even though it’s well established that much of the benefits from fish oil come from the DHA and EPA, there are essential components in natural fish oil which are lost when the oil goes through a concentration process to increase the levels of DHA and EPA.

-So, we did something that no one else in the industry had done (and still haven’t), and that is we took natural hoki oil in a non-concentrated form and blended it with a very highly concentrated tuna oil.
-This ended up giving us and our customers the best of both worlds…natural fish oil with all the components intact but also with high levels of Omega 3 and in particular DHA.
+So, we did something that no one else in the industry had done and took natural Hoki oil in a non-concentrated form and blended it with a very highly concentrated tuna oil.
+This gave us the best of both worlds-natural fish oil with all the components intact but also with high levels of Omega 3 and in particular DHA.

-A good source of polyunsaturated fatty acids (PUFAs) – a group that includes omega-3s as well as some eicosatetraenoic acids (ETAs) – green-lipped mussel has power-packed nutritional benefits.
+Green-lipped mussels are a good source of polyunsaturated fatty acids (PUFAs) – a group that includes omega 3s as well as some eicosatetraenoic acids (ETAs) – green-lipped mussel has power-packed nutritional benefits.

 Green-lipped mussel also contains natural forms of glucosamine and chondroitin.
 These assist in making it a powerful workhorse when it comes to joint health support.

-While most processing erases many of the benefits of the green-lipped mussel, ours are transformed from fresh, live mussel to finished product in 30 minutes, ensuring that the end product is as fresh and close to its original state – the way most food items are at their healthiest – as possible.
+While most processing erases many of the benefits of the green-lipped mussel, the mussels we use are transformed from fresh, live mussels to the finished product in 30 minutes.
+This ensures the end product is as fresh and close to its original state as possible.

-- The marketers of krill oil claim that it is more sustainable than fish oil.
-Well, krill is caught solely for the purpose of converting into oil for supplements.
-The entire marine ecosystem starts with krill so by reducing the amount of krill in the ocean may severely affects the food chain, especially whales as they need large amounts of krill to sustain their metabolisms.
-At Xtend-Life, our fish oil does not impact fish resources because the Hoki and Tuna fish are not caught just for their oil...they are caught for their flesh for human consumption.
+- Claims that krill oil is more sustainable than fish oil are unsubstantiated.
+Krill is caught solely to be converted into oil for supplements.
+Because the entire marine ecosystem starts with krill, reducing the amount of it in the ocean could severely impact the food chain, specifically whales which need large amounts of krill to sustain their metabolism.
+Xtend-Life’s fish oil does not impact fish resources as the Hoki and tuna fish that provide the oil are also used for human consumption.

-- Krill oil marketers also claim that the astaxanthin found in krill makes the krill oil more beneficial because of its antioxidant properties.
-Yes, this is true, astaxanthin is a great antioxidant but the amount found in krill is a fraction to the amount we use in our Premium and QH Ultra fish oils.
-In fact, most krill oil manufacturers have to add more astaxanthin to their product to even bring it up to the levels that we have in our Premium and QH/Ultra fish oil products.
+- Marketers of krill oil also claim it’s more beneficial than fish oil because it contains astaxanthin.
+However, the amount found in krill is a fraction of the amount we use in our Premium and QH Ultra fish oils.
+Manufacturers of krill oil often add more astaxanthin to bring their product up to the levels of astaxanthin found in Xtend-Life fish oils supplements.

-- Finally, in terms of omega 3 content, you’ll be getting more DHA (the omega 3 fatty acid most readily absorbed and used by the body and especially the brain) by taking the Xtend-Life range of fish oil products than you would by taking krill oil… not to mention that the cost per mg/DHA is MUCH less.
+- In terms of Omega 3 content, you get more DHA (the Omega 3 fatty acid most readily absorbed and used by the body, especially the brain) by taking Xtend-Life fish oil products than you would by taking krill oil.
+The cost per mg/DHA is also significantly less.

 Topics you might be interested in